semacu/training/20180315_IntroductionToR_Wolfson_Cambridge/README.md

 ### Overview

 This course provides a short beginners introduction to the R programming language and software environment for statistical computing and graphics.
-Sergio will demonstrate basic examples on how to input, explore, plot and output data in R. Everybody is welcome, if you would like to follow along with your laptop, please bring R and RStudio [downloaded](https://www.rstudio.com/products/rstudio/download/) and installed before the session.
+Sergio will demonstrate basic examples on how to input, explore, plot and output data in R. Everybody is welcome, if you would like to follow along with your laptop, please bring R and RStudio [downloaded and installed](https://www.rstudio.com/products/rstudio/download/) before the session.

 ### Programme

-Under construction ...
+- Has anyone managed to install R and RStudio?

 ### Materials